 step three: craft the message

 By default, the system sends three types of emails, but you can add your own if you wish.
 There is a separate email editor that you can access after clicking the edit email button.
-There is a lot of flexibility here, such as adding images, buttons, and dividing your text into columns.
+There is a lot of flexibility here, such as adding images (you can use background remover tools to upgrade their quality), buttons, and dividing your text into columns.
 Your email is ready once you submit the changes.

 step four: all done, send it